anthonyscorrea/cmba-bylaws/docs/02-policy.md

 #### Forfeit
 If a game is forfeited, the following applies:

-1. The forfeiting shall be considered not in Good Standing.
+1. The forfeiting team shall be considered not in Good Standing.
 Teams will be considered not in Good Standing until payment is made.
 1. The forfeiting team shall receive a loss and a minus two (-2) point standings penalty.
 1. The non-forfeiting team shall receive a 7 runs to 0 runs win in the standings and is entitled to a full (2) standings points.
 1. The forfeiting team must pay the full cost of umpire fees for the forfeited game.